 The German lurched backwards and fell to the mud, dropping the grenade.
-In shock and disbelief, he looked at his chest and saw dark red blood gushing from the black bullet hole in his tunic.
+In shock and disbelief, he looked at his chest and saw dark red blood gushing from the bullet hole in his tunic.
 The grenate! he thought in alarm, and looked in wide-eyed horror at the live bomb lying in the mud.
 He grasped for it, to throw it a safe distance away.
-But it was inches beyond reach.
+But the grenade was inches beyond reach.
 He lunged for it again, frantically clawing the mud.
 So close, yet so far away.
 His eyes widened in terror, then the grenade exploded, doing instantly what the bullet in his chest eventually would have done.

 Falling debris pelted Bert’s helmet and back.
-He patted the smoking barrel of his M-1, then looked around and listened.
+He patted the smoking barrel of his M1, then looked around and listened.
 He could neither see nor hear any other Germans.
 Cautiously, he rose to a crouch and crept over to the edge of Desmond’s shell hole.
 Wary of a possible trap, he was careful not to expose himself to the man inside.

 “Yes!
 I’m an American!” sobbed Desmond.
 “I’m hurt!
 Please, for God’s sake, help me!”